klippa-app/react-native-klippa-scanner-sdk/README.md

         // To add extra horizontal and / or vertical padding to the cropped image.
         CropPadding: {width: 100, height: 100},

-        // After capture, show a checkmark preview with this success message, instead of a preview of the image.
+        // After capture, show a check mark preview with this success message, instead of a preview of the image.
         Success: {message: "Success!", previewDuration: 0.3},

         // Whether the camera automatically saves the images to the camera roll.
 Default true. (iOS version 0.4.2 and up only)